alexbfree/thesis/src/chapter-9.md

 > _"The world is working exactly as designed.
 And it's not working very well.
 Which means we need to do a better job of designing it."_
 >—Mike Monteiro, author of _Ruined by Design: How Designers Destroyed the World, and What We Can Do to Fix It_

+The objective for Chapter 9 is to expand further on the map of the HDR landscape in Chapter 8 so that we might chart a course towards the desired goal of improving HDR in society.
+Unlike its predecessor, this chapter is solution-focused, and considers the nuts and bolts of _how_ we might begin to pursue HDR's objectives [[7.5](#7.5)] of data and ecosystem awareness, understanding and negotiability.

-Having established a baseline understanding of key obstacles to the pursuit of HDR in the last chapter, Chapter 9 describes what I have learnt about how the HDR agenda might be operationalised in practice, bearing those established obstacles in mind and building upon the design insights and principles theorised in [Figure 8.1](#figure-8.1) and detailed in [10.1](#10.1).
-In developing and modelling these approaches I have drawn upon multiple sources:
+Having established a baseline understanding of key obstacles to the pursuit of HDR in the last chapter, Chapter 9 describes what I have learnt about how the HDR agenda [[Chapter 7](#chapter-7)] might be operationalised in practice, bearing those established obstacles in mind and building upon the design insights and principles theorised in [Figure 8.1](#figure-8.1) and detailed in [10.1](#10.1).
+In developing and modelling specific approaches to the operationalisation of HDR, through the discussion in this chapter, I draw from multiple sources:

  - the findings from the participatory track [[Chapter 6](#chapter-6)];
- - self-experimentation, background research and explorations in the Case Study contexts;
+ - self-experimentation, background research and explorations in the Case Study contexts (SILVER and GDPR);
- - prior design, modelling and innovation work on understanding changes and diminishing agency in the digital landscape;
+ - prior design, modelling and innovation work on understanding and changes and diminishing agency in the digital landscape;
  - my practical experiences from the embedded projects [see [Section IV Introduction](#section-iv-embedded-project-settings)];
  - the theoretical framing and research agenda of HDR laid out in [Chapter 7](#chapter-7); and
- - the established understanding of key obstacles and proposed strategies to tackle them from [Chapter 8](#chapter-8).
+ - the established understanding of key obstacles and proposed principles to tackle them from [Chapter 8](#chapter-8) and [10.1](#10.1).

-Across these different activities I have informally adopted numerous stances, role of power user, challenging customer, policy analyst, adversarial designer, social activist, technical strategist, prototype developer, information architect and user experience designer.
+Across these different activities, I have informally adopted numerous stances, including but not limited to: power user, challenging customer, policy analyst, adversarial designer, legal rights tester, social activist, technical strategist, prototype developer, social commentator, information architect and user experience designer.
+Of course, my expertise and knowledge varies in these different capacities.
+Thus, the work leading to the approaches suggested below can be see as multi-disciplinary, speculative work, rather than an empirical or deterministically-reproducible output.
+Nonetheless, as much as possible I have attempted to ground the approaches in the practical experiences of the projects or other activities I have been involved in and convey examples from my own or others' work to the reader so that the approaches are well-justified.

-The objective for Chapter 9 is to expand further on the map of the HDR landscape in [Figure 8.1](#figure-8.1) so that we might chart a course towards the desired goal of improving HDR in society.
-Unlike Chapter 8, this chapter is solution-focused, and considers the nuts and bolts of _how_ we might begin to tackle HDR obstacles in pursuit of the objectives [[7.5](#7.5)] of data and ecosystem awareness, understanding and negotiability.
-In the following sections, I present four different 'flavours' of HDR reform which I have observed:
+In the following sections, I present four different 'flavours' or approaches to HDR reform which I have observed:

 1. **Discovery-Driven Activism** - see [9.3](#9.3); informed by: Hestia.ai & Sitra's [digipower project](#IV.1)
 2. **Building the Human-centric Future** - see [9.4](#9.4); informed by: BBC R&D's [Cornmarket project](#IV.2), prior design & innovation work, and networking with PDE companies like ethi, CitizenMe, and digi.me.